 Small Thing Big Difference

-I am not trying to be patronising.
+I am not trying to be patronizing.
 The time it takes to attach yourself to the board will prevent accidents.
 What’s more, it could also prevent someone else from getting hurt.

 There are too many tragic examples of accidents and deaths that could have been avoided with a SUP leash.
 Check out the story of Andres Pombo if you still think I’m exaggerating.